davidsonz/Travel-Website/_subposts/London2015.md

 Our Christmas present from Aunty Cathy was tickets to <a target="_blank" href="https://www.disneyonice.com/nz/en-nz/100-years-of-magic">Disney on Ice</a> at the <a target="_blank" href="https://www.theo2.co.uk/">O2</a> on Boxing Day so on the way we hit up the Greenwich Observatory.

-We caught the <a target="_blank" href="https://www.thamesclippers.com/route-time-table/prices">Thames Clipper</a> boats along the river to the O2 and had a great time.
-We then walked through the Greenwich foot tunnel under the river to the observatory.
+We caught the <a target="_blank" href="https://www.thamesclippers.com/route-time-table/prices">Thames Clipper</a> boats along the river to the O2 and then walked through the Greenwich foot tunnel under the river to the observatory.

-The Observatory is a very interesting place, from the maritime and time keeping history of England to the grounds themselves you will find quite a few hours of entertainment here.
+The Observatory is a very interesting place.
+From the maritime and time keeping history of England to the grounds themselves you will find quite a few hours of entertainment here.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2015-12-26-LondonChristmas2015/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2015-12-26-LondonChristmas2015/day12-min.JPG" class="image1">